nihole/ACY/README.md

 - think about the configuration parameters only and not about the command's syntax or GUI-navigation
 - use version control systems (for example, based on git) and follow the best practices of development for network infrastructure changes control

-The last point is important because, from my point of view, it is a significant advantage over some other deployment methods (for example, Deployment ACI From Excel).

 <h3>Installation</h3>

 - clone this project to your local folder